meghanclownfish/Nucella-lapillus-genome/1_extraction/README.md

 ### lysis
 1. warm the CTAB solution before use if it was refrigerated to get the detergent back into solution
 2. dissect the snail, separate tissue, and mince. resuspend tissue in 600μl CTAB solution
-3. add 15 μl of 20mg/ml Proteinase K (qiagen)
+3. add 15 μl of 20mg/ml Proteinase K (Qiagen)
 4. using a wide bore pipette, pipette up and down to homogenize the sample
 5. incubate @ 60C and 250 rpm overnight
-6. if tissue is still not dissolved in the morning, incubate @ 65C and 250 rpm for ~2 hours, inverting every 10 min (note: I sometimes had to let the samples incubate for ~48 hours)
+6. if tissue is still not dissolved in the morning, incubate @ 65C and 250 rpm for ~2 hours, inverting every 10 min \
+   note: I sometimes had to let the samples incubate for ~48 hours
 ### chloroform reaction (do 3x)
 7. working in the hood add 600μl Chloroform
 8. mix by inversion until milky and continue to mix by gentle inversion for 15 minutes